Speaking of HealthAll about food allergiesJune 29, 2022

 - Strategies to change behavior

-What can you do to make the self-management program work best for you?
+What can you do to make a self-management program work best for you?

-- Ask questions.
 Health care and treatment can be confusing.
 We want you to be successful.
-By answering your questions, your care provider learns more about you and can consider treatment alternatives.
+By answering your questions, your health care provider learns more about you and can consider treatment alternatives.